jwulf/release-note-poc/README.md

 ####  1.2.1. <a name='SupportSignalIntermediateThrowandEndevents'></a>Support Signal Intermediate Throw and End events

-Previously, signal events could be broadcast from a client library over the gRPC API, but not from within BPMN itself.
+Signal events could be broadcast from a client library over the gRPC API, but not from within BPMN itself.

 With this release, Signal Intermediate Throw and Signal End events are implemented.
 Now users can deploy models that use these events, and a signal will be broadcast to all running process instances when the event is processed.